nordcloud/azure-tag-manager/README.md

     value: zoo
 ```

-Tag rewriter accepts four kinds of conditions (all are case senstive):
+The following types of conditions are accepted:

 * `noTags` - checks if there are no tags set
 * `tagEqual` - checks if a `tag` has a `value` set